Table of Contents

 Conclusion for Slack’s Free Plan

-Slack might be a wonderful choice for small teams — if you can live with the restricted searchable messages and integrations.
+Slack might be a wonderful choice for small teams — if you can live with restricted searchable messages, file storage, and integrations.

 Slack’s Pro plan